 “Bond is back… and this time, it’s personal!”
 This could have been the cheekily lame tagline for each of the four Daniel Craig James Bond films, starting with Casino Royale in 2006.
 That was an origin story of sorts, and it handily explained some of the British secret agent’s psychological underpinnings, including his problems with commitment.
 It was the best of the bunch (so far) for offering a fresh slate to the character while reinforcing why, at his core, he is his job.

 Bond’s most defining and appealing characteristic is his devotion to Queen and Country, above all else.
 It explains and even excuses his ruthlessness.
-Maybe that’s old hat to some, but needing to connect some plot twist or some enemy to Bond’s private life (such as it is) feels trite.
+Maybe that’s old hat to some, but needing to connect some plot twist or some enemy to Bond’s private life (such as it is) frequently feels trite, even as it provides a measure of psychological foundation.

 But then Mendes shoots one of the dullest car chases in recent action movie history.
 Just take a look at any of the past three Fast & Furiouses, this summer’s Mission: Impossible — Rogue Nation, or even the opening of Quantum to see far more interesting automotive mayhem.
 Mendes biggest mistake is staging its conclusion largely off-camera, making Bond look like he’s stepped into an ad for high-end chocolates.